 Do you want your children to learn more about the ideas of Michigan's Native Americans, the environment, and recycling?
 Come along with me on a journey to understanding these concepts through a lively compare and contrast experience of my book, Water Walkers, with The Great Kapok Tree by Lynne Cherry.
-Younger children will be presented with the ideas of learning about ways to help our planet through this visually engaging program.
+Younger children will be presented with the idea of learning about ways to help our planet through this visually engaging program.
 Related hands-on activity included.
 Grades K-4.

 5. How to Be an Author!

 Carol loves being an author and enjoys sharing the ins and outs of how to get a book published.
 Her presentation is a show-and-tell of her book from inspiration, to creative ideas, to the finished product.
 A step-by-step look at the journey down the path to becoming a published author is presented.
-She includes, rejection letters, original manuscripts, the editing process, and final proofs, as well as the tools necessary to make a niche in the world of books.
+She includes rejection letters, original manuscripts, the editing process, and final proofs, as well as the tools necessary to make a niche in the world of books.
 Grades 3-5.

 6. I Met an Author Today!
 (Preschool – Kindergarten)

-Half-hour program that includes reading of my book including songs and puppets—along with two creative art activities that coordinate with the Water Walkers' story.
+Half-hour program that includes a reading of my book including songs and puppets—along with two creative art activities that coordinate with the Water Walkers' story.

 7. A Visit with the Author (Grades 1-2)